 3. Processed Data

-UEG may collect, store and use your personal data when you register on the UEG website via “myUEG” (hereinafter “myUEG”) or on other online platforms of UEG, as well as when you fill out an offline form or provide data to UEG in any other form of interaction.
-When you register with our online platform myUEG, the following Personal Data of the Data Subject will be collected, saved and processed by UEG when you register to myUEG (hereinafter “myUEG-Data”):
+UEG may collect, store and use your personal data when you register on our UEG website via “myUEG” (hereinafter “myUEG”) or on other online platforms of UEG, as well as when you fill out an offline form or provide data to us in any other form of interaction.
+When you register with our online platform myUEG, the following personal data will be collected, saved and processed by UEG when you register to myUEG (hereinafter “myUEG-Data”):

 - full name